brunchboy/advent-of-code-2020/README.md

 appropriate functions.
 I expect most everything will stay in the core namespace, but will hopefully remember to update this if they grow enough to merit splitting into other namespaces.

+## Extra Solutions

+I also decided to go back and work on the problems for 2017 after a coworker raved about how much fun they were.
+They are grouped into their own folders and namespaces.

 ## License